FlyPorter/FlyPorter/README.md

 FlyPorter aims to deliver a cloud-native flight booking application that provides a fast and reliable experience for users to search, book, and manage flights.
 The goal is to design a system that maintains state across deployments and container restarts, integrates payment processing, and runs efficiently on cloud infrastructure using container orchestration.

 The application will be structured into three main parts: a React frontend for user interaction, an Express.js backend for core logic and API handling, and a PostgreSQL database for persistent storage.
-Docker and Docker Compose will be used for local development, while Docker Swarm on DigitalOcean will manage orchestration and load balancing.
+Docker and Docker Compose will be used for local development, while Kubernetes on DigitalOcean will manage orchestration and load balancing.
 Persistent volumes will be configured to ensure that flight, booking, and user data remain intact across container updates.

 ### Core Features

-* **Google account login (Integration with external services)**

-  * Users can use existing Google accounts to log into FlyPorter.
+* **Docker Containerization and Deployment Provider**

+  * Frontend, backend, and PostgreSQL run in separate Docker containers via Docker Compose for local dev.
+  * Images are pushed to DigitalOcean Container Registry and deployed on DigitalOcean.

+* **Orchestration Approach**

+  * Use Kubernetes on DigitalOcean (DOKS) to run and scale services.
+  * Traffic is routed through a DigitalOcean Load Balancer to the app Services.

 * **Authentication and Authorization**